Southeast Alaska’s Famed Fishing Grounds

 - Waterfall Resort Alaska record: 366.8 pounds

-2017 Current Limits: The nonresident and resident limit for halibut fishing is one fish per person per day, which must be either 44 inches or less or 80 inches or more in length.
+2017 Season Limits: The nonresident and resident limit for halibut fishing is one fish per person per day, which must be either 44 inches or less or 80 inches or more in length.
 Halibut in the slot between 44 inches and 80 inches must be released.
 There are no annual limits.

 Waterfall Resort’s Bonus Halibut Tag program allows a guest to retain one additional halibut of any size per tag.

 Typically inhabiting rocky reefs close to shore, lingcod may weigh over 80 pounds and reach five feet long or more.
 In spite of their size, lingcod yield only about 20 percent of their weight for your dinner plate.

 2017 Season Limits: The nonresident daily and annual limit on lingcod is two fish: one between 30 inches and 45 inches, and one 55 inches or longer.